-The Tea Leaf Center Co., Ltd. is a social enterprise research and training consulting firm based in Thailand and working throughout Southeast Asia.
+The Tea Leaf Center is a social enterprise research and training consulting firm which conducts research and M&E consultancies and provides training on research and M&E to civil society organizations in Southeast Asia.
 We seek to shift the balance of power in international development and research toward local organizations, communities and individuals directly impacted by the issues they are working on.
+In addition to regular consulting work, our researchers and trainers provide free or reduced cost training and research mentoring services to local non-profit and community-based organizations.

 AREAS OF WORK